INN/docs/how-we-work/meetings.md

 -  Literally stand up
 -  Scrum Master role rotates week to week

-Each team member answers three questions (no more than 2 minutes per person):
+Each team member answers three questions (no more than two minutes per person):

 -  What did you do yesterday?
 -  What are you planning to do today?